UKHO/dockerimages/linux/jdk8-python36-cov/README.md

 This container includes coverity analysis tools for linux64

-Builds on the requirement to have jdk8 and python 3.6 to build
+Builds on the requirement to have jdk8 and python 3.6 to build.